 - Nike Air Max 90 Ultra 2.0 Essential - A minimalist and stripped down version of the iconic Air Max 90 silhouette, this particular model is stable and comfortable because of the updated midsole and embedded Air cushioning unit at the heel.

 - Nike Court Royal Suede – Laidback low-top footwear, the Court Royal Suede is a perfect everyday shoe for school or work because it would easily blend with any casual outfit.
 The timeless looks of this tennis-inspired sneaker with suede and leather finish aims for a classic vibe while the herringbone pattern at the sole provides decent traction.

-- Nike Air Huarache – An iconic sneaker silhouette designed by the legendary Tinker Hatfield, the Huarache stands out because of its external heel counter and interior sock.
+- Nike Air Huarache – An iconic sneaker silhouette designed by the legendary Tinker Hatfield, the hugely popular Huarache stands out because of its external heel counter and interior sock.
 The mesh and neoprene materials used in the sock-like interior offers a snug fit while the flex grooves at the bottom give flexibility to the sneaker whose original colorway is the royal blue/green but soon other versions like beige sneakers were offered on this iconic kick.

 - New Balance 247 Sport – With a monochromatic colorway treatment, the solid color blocking of the NB 247 Sport allows for neutral designs like white, black, brown, pink, and beige sneakers.
 The sporty design is a beautiful combination of comfort, breathability, and versatility allowing various styling options while the lightweight build makes it a perfect all-day sneaker.

 - New Balance 580 - Another neutrally toned sneaker, the NB 580 is a classic design from the 1980s that continues to be a popular choice among lovers of retro runners.
 The shoe is also known for its chunky REVlite midsole that provides superior stability.